-In order to measure the performance of unsupervised algorithms, three evaluation metrics are used, namely Accuracy (ACC), Normalized Mutual Information (NMI) and Adjusted Rand Index (ARI).
-For these three metrics, higher values indicate better performance for community detection \cite{chakraborty2017metrics}.
-For semi-supervised algorithms, we only use a common metric: ACC.
-In addition, we adopt the F1 score including Micro-F1 and Macro-F1 to evaluate the fairness of community detection, which can comprehensively reflect the detection accuracy for each community.
+\textbf{Evaluation Metrics.} Two evaluation metrics are used to measure the performance of various algorithms, namely Accuracy (ACC) and Normalized Mutual Information (NMI).
+In addition, we adopt the F1 score (Micro-F1 and Macro-F1) to evaluate the fairness of clustering, which can comprehensively reflect the detection accuracy for each cluster.